I’ve been thinking back on the teachers who’ve taught her in general education classrooms. Many have been amazing and wonderful. A few have not.

 About the author

-Michele Gianetti has a daughter with sensory processing issues and dyspraxia, and a son with executive functioning issues.
+Michele Gianetti has a daughter with sensory processing challenges and dyspraxia, and a son who has challenges with executive function.